mindsbackyard/galvanic-test/Readme.md

 Be careful when applying `#[should_panic]` to a parameterised test case.
 In that case the test will succeed if **any** parameterisation fails.
-To assert that all parameterisation fail it's recommendend to use `assert_that!(..., panics)` from the `galvanic-assert` crate to treat panicking like a regular behaviour.
+To assert that all parameterisation fail it's recommended to use `assert_that!(..., panics)` from the `galvanic-assert` crate to treat panicking like a regular behaviour.

 ### Enabling Galvanic-mock integration
 If you want to use **galvanic-mock** integration (only available on nightly) then add